TempeHS/2025SE-HSCTask2-Cameron-Ly/README.md

-# Project Title
+# 2025SE-Cameron.Ly-Task 2

-Simple overview of use/purpose.
+This project aims to develop a data-driven approach to poker decision-making by analyzing hand strength, community cards, and betting patterns.
+Using statistical models and machine learning, we predict the optimal move (e.g., fold, raise, or go all-in) based on probabilities.

 ## Description

-An in-depth paragraph about your project and overview of use.
+This project aims to develop a data-driven poker decision system using learning from past data and analyzing features such as hand strength, community cards, and bets.
+Statistical models and machine learning are used to predict the best strategic action in a game, for example folding, raising, or going all-in, using probability.
+By considering various changing factors including past plays, the model determines trends and predicts wins under various situations.
+It enables players to make decisions in an informed way with greater potential for winning.
+Lastly, the objective is to help players enhance their strategy and decision-making.

 ## Getting Started

 ### Dependencies

-* Describe any prerequisites, libraries, OS version, etc., needed before installing program.
+- Describe any prerequisites, libraries, OS version, etc., needed before installing program.
-* ex.
+- ex.
 Windows 10

 ### Installing

-* How/where to download your program
+- How/where to download your program
-* Any modifications needed to be made to files/folders
+- Any modifications needed to be made to files/folders

 ### Executing program

-* How to run the program
+- How to run the program
-* Step-by-step bullets
+- Step-by-step bullets

 ```
 code blocks for commands
 ```